 √ Start your day with our extensive breakfast.

 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-Arrival day: You can check in to your room from 2.30pm onwards.
-Please join us for afternoon tea at 4pm.
+Arrival day: You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
+Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.
 Enjoy your first music session after dinner.

 9.30am – 12.30pm: Music activity with a coffee break

 Enjoy a house-based lunch, eg soup & sandwich

 There are fantastic walks right on the doorstep and our Discovery Points are ready to make the most out of your stay - there are plenty of maps and a selection of the best tried and tested walking and cycling routes to use, as well as local weather forecasts and public transport options too – plus those all important personal insights on things to spot, places to stop, and things to do along the way.

 Departure day: Depart after a leisurely breakfast

 Please bring a soprano, concert or tenor ukulele.
 These will be tuned to C at the start of the holiday.
 It’s best not to bring a baritone ukulele for tuning reasons.
 The soprano uke is the smallest one.
 It looks like a tiny guitar with only four strings.
 If you’re buying, go for a cheap wooden-bodied uke.
 Any good music shop will advise you.
 Most are of Far Eastern origin and will cost you around £15-£30.
 A spare set of strings is also a good idea.
 All the music and music stands will be provided.
 To ensure that we have the right music to cover all abilities, experience and instruments, please complete the pre-holiday questionnaire.
 The final evening may include an informal concert; if you would like to play something at this, please bring some music for a ‘party piece’.